mattermost/docs/source/guides/mattermost-ai-copilot-user-guide.rst

 User Guide: Mattermost AI Copilot Plugin
 ========================================

-This documentation outlines the AI-enhanced features available in the [Mattermost AI Copilot plugin](https://github.com/mattermost/mattermost-plugin-ai).
-For the corresponding configuration guide for administrators, refer to the :doc:`Mattermost AI Copilot admin documentation </guide/mattermost-ai-copilot-admin-guide>`.
+This documentation outlines the AI-enhanced features available in the `Mattermost AI Copilot plugin <https://github.com/mattermost/mattermost-plugin-ai>`_.
+For the corresponding configuration guide for administrators, refer to the `Mattermost AI Copilot admin documentation <../mattermost-ai-copilot-admin-guide>`_.

 The AI Right-Hand Sidebar (RHS)
 -------------------------------

-.. note:: Access AI capabilities directly from the right-hand sidebar in Mattermost.
+.. tip:: Access AI capabilities directly from the right-hand sidebar in Mattermost.
 Begin with suggested prompts or engage in a private thread with the AI for a tailored experience.

 **Privately Chat with Your AI Copilot**